COMBAT T2 NASH

 - Elastography measurement of the liver using FibroScan® (special ultrasound technology; depending on the equipment of your study center)

-- Magnetic resonance spectroscopy (MRS) of the liver in an MRI scanner to measure your liver fat content and to determine liver stiffness (depending on the equipment of your study center)
+- Screening of the liver in an MRI scanner to measure your liver fat content and to determine liver stiffness (depending on the equipment of your study center)

 - Mixed-Meal Test (MMT) to assess the insulin sensitivity of body cells as well as the insulin secretion of special cells of the pancreas